 The setting representing the C++ standard is compiler.cppstd.
-The detected default profile doesn't set any value for the compiler.cppstd setting,
+The detected default profile doesn't set any value for the compiler.cppstd setting, conan install . -s compiler.cppstd=gnu14

 The consumer can specify it in a profile or with the -s parameter: